Yaka dansé: Background, lyrics and music

 Raft member Christian Fougeron explained in an interview: "The inspiration for the song's music came to us when we were in a bus to take our plane: an ambulance overtook us and its siren clicked in my mind".
 Musically, "Yaka dansé" is a reggae song with percussions by Jean Schultheis and the trumpet by a musician from French band Niagara; the words play with the sounds and become singing onomatopoeias.
 Lyrically, it deals with serious topics: politics, racism, religion (it mentions God and Virgin Mary), genocides, war, "celebrate the richness of difference" and is a hymn to toleration.
 It evokes events linked to the decolonization of New Caledonia in 1987, a relevant topic at the time as there was a referendum on the independence of the island in September of that year (with a 98% reject), which led to violences between Kanak indigenous and French settlers.
 As for the title, Fougeron said it was chosen "to counterbalance the text dealing with serious subjects and at the same time to bring lightness: we sing, we dance, we love each other".
 It was the band's first song written in French.
 Retrospectively, in 2016, Fourgeron said about "Yaka dansé": "I was far from thinking that this song would have that course and that 30 years later, the themes addressed would still be relevant... more than ever even".

 Critical reception

 "Yaka dansé" was well-received by critics.
 According to Elia Habib, an expert of the French charts, "this warm text illuminates the autumnal gray weather".
 A review in the Pan-European magazine Music & Media praised the song, electing "single of the week" on 3 October 1987, and stated: "This duo delivers the next European hit: a cheerful pop reggae tune with an enchanting chorus.
 With its commercial appeal, a record that deserves to be released all ever Europe!"
-This anticolonialist song is listed by Bertrand Dicale as a song that builts History and his analysis is an available pedagogic tool for school teachers.
+This anticolonialist song is listed by Bertrand Dicale as a song that builds history and his analysis is an available pedagogic tool for school teachers.